Which Organ Affected By Mesothelioma : Comprehensive Guide

 5. How Mesothelioma Affects the Whole Body

 • Fighting the Good Fight: A body with mesothelioma is in a constant state of battle.
-The immune system works overtime to fight the cancer cells, which can lead to overall fatigue and weakness.
+The immune system works overtime to battle the cancer cells, which can lead to overall fatigue and weakness.
 It's like running a marathon, but you're not the one deciding when to stop.

-• Appetite Check: Mesothelioma can often impact your appetite and digestion.
+• Appetite Check: Mesothelioma can often affect your appetite and digestion.
 You might experience nausea, vomiting, or just a general loss of appetite.
 Remember, good nutrition is a key player in your fight against cancer, so don't ignore these symptoms.

 • Breathing Woes: Shortness of breath or difficulty breathing can also be common, especially in cases of pleural mesothelioma.
 It's your body's way of telling you that it's working hard to keep things running.